Automattic/jetpack/projects/plugins/jetpack/to-test.md

 The [Contact Form](https://jetpack.com/support/jetpack-blocks/contact-form/) has undergone some maintenance cleanup.
 Verify expected functionality of forms remains by:

-- On a Jetpack conencted site, add a Jetpack Contact Form block to a new test post.
+- On a Jetpack connected site, add a Jetpack Contact Form block to a new test post.
 - Start with any form type and try adding/editing a few form fields.
 In particular, try adding a multiple checkbox field, with multiple possible entries.
 - In the form block settings, specify an email address for new form submission notifications.
 - Using a private browsing window, submit some test form responses.